- How old does my child have to be in order to be eligible to play Little League?

 Q: When do practices and games begin?
 A: Practices can begin as early as February for the higher levels with games beginning in late February or early March after the cities and school districts open access to the fields.

 Q: How many times/week are games and practices?
-A: The length of each practice and the number of practices and games increases with each level.
-Typically TBall, Farm and AA teams have one practice and game per week for 1 – 1.5 hours.
-At the AAA, Majors, Intermediate and higher levels, there are usually 2 practices (~1.5 hours) and 1-2 games (~2.5 hours) per week.
+A: The length of each practice and the number of practices and games varies by division, typically increasing at the higher levels.
+TBall and Farm teams have one 1.5 hour practice and one 1.5 hour game per week.
+At the AA, AAA, Majors, Intermediate and higher levels, there are usually 2 practices (~1.5 hours) and 1-2 games (~2.5 hours) per week.
 The team manager will provide the practice and game schedules for each team in February.
+Practices are either 4pm-5:30pm or 5:30pm-7pm (4-5pm and 5-6pm until Daylight Saving time).
+Games are on a varied schedule of weekend days usually lasting 2-3 hours.
+At Majors and above there may be weekday games.

 Q: What equipment does my child need to play?
 A: At minimum, your child will need a baseball glove, batting helmet and boys also will need to wear an athletic supporter with a hard cup.
 The league will supply a team shirt and hat.
 Most children will also require uniform pants, belt, and (non-metal) cleats, which the league does not provide.
 The league provides each team with several bats and catcher’s gear.
 Players can bring their own bats, helmets and catcher’s equipment if they choose, but are not required to furnish these items themselves.
 If a player cannot afford to purchase their own helmet, inform your coach and the league will make sure one is provided.